Louis-Luo-Tech/Big_Data_Tools_Installation_And_Configuration/README.md

 Apache Spark is an open-source distributed cluster-computing framework.
 Spark is a data processing engine developed to provide faster and easy-to-use analytics than Hadoop MapReduce.
 Before Apache Software Foundation took possession of Spark, it was under the control of University of California, Berkeley’s AMP Lab.

 ## Why Spark

+Apache Spark — it’s a lightning-fast cluster computing tool.

+Spark runs applications up to 100x faster in memory and 10x faster on disk than Hadoop by reducing the number of read-write cycles to disk and storing intermediate data in-memory.

+Hadoop MapReduce — MapReduce reads and writes from disk, which slows down the processing speed and overall efficiency.

+## How a Spark Application Runs on a Cluster
+The diagram below shows a Spark application running on a cluster.

+A Spark application runs as independent processes, coordinated by the SparkSession object in the driver program.
+The resource or cluster manager assigns tasks to workers, one task per partition.
+A task applies its unit of work to the dataset in its partition and outputs a new partition dataset.
+Because iterative algorithms apply operations repeatedly to data, they benefit from caching datasets across iterations.
+Results are sent back to the driver application or can be saved to disk.

 ## How to install Spark

+Spark supports the following resource/cluster managers:

+Spark Standalone – a simple cluster manager included with Spark

+Apache Mesos – a general cluster manager that can also run Hadoop applications

+Apache Hadoop YARN – the resource manager in Hadoop 2.
+The Spark job is submitted to Hadoop(YARN) to run and Spark is only a client here.

+Kubernetes – an open source system for automating deployment, scaling, and management of containerized applications

+Local mode, where the driver and executors run as threads on your computer instead of a cluster, which is useful for developing your applications from a personal computer.

 # Hive
 # What is Hive